Designing high-fidelity two-qubit gates between fluxonium qubits: Coherent error

 \subsection{Leakage errors and DRAG-style pulse corrections}

-For our parameters and gate durations $t_g \lesssim 50$ ns, the dominating source of population leakage is excited state population in the $\ket{1, 1, 1}$ and $\ket{1, 2, 1}$ states [SI].
-We confirm that this residual population is due to evolution under the detuned driving of the $\ket{1, 1, 1}-\ket{1, 2, 1}$ transition, by implementing the Derivative Removal via Adiabatic Gate technique (DRAG) \cite{ribeiro_systematic_2017, chen_measuring_2016, gambetta_analytic_2011, theis_counteracting_2018, motzoi_improving_2013, motzoi_simple_2009} (see [SI]).
+For our parameters and gate durations $t_g \lesssim 50$ ns, the dominating source of population leakage is excited state population in the $\ket{1, 1, 1}$ and $\ket{1, 2, 1}$ states (Appendix \ref{appendix_d_drag}).
+We confirm that this residual population is due to evolution under the detuned driving of the $\ket{1, 1, 1}-\ket{1, 2, 1}$ transition, by implementing the Derivative Removal via Adiabatic Gate technique (DRAG) \cite{ribeiro_systematic_2017, chen_measuring_2016, gambetta_analytic_2011, theis_counteracting_2018, motzoi_improving_2013, motzoi_simple_2009} (Appendix \ref{appendix_d_drag}).
 With the addition of a second, in-quadrature tone proportional to the time derivative of the Gaussian envelope, we optimize all control parameters heuristically for minimal coherent error.

-In [SI], we observe reduction in the $\ket{1, 1, 1}$ and $\ket{1, 2, 1}$ excited state population after the gate [SI], with total coherent error improvements within an order of magnitude compared to without the additional tone (Fig. \ref{fig:fig4}(b), black dots).
+In Appendix \ref{appendix_d_drag}, we observe reduction in the $\ket{1, 1, 1}$ and $\ket{1, 2, 1}$ excited state population after the gate, with total coherent error improvements within an order of magnitude compared to without the additional tone (Fig. \ref{fig:fig4}(b), black dots).

 However, we find empirically that the effectiveness of the DRAG technique is limited at short gate durations.
 In this regime, leakage into other non-computational states $\ket{i,1,j}$ can become comparable to the leakage into the $\ket{1, 1, 1}$ and $\ket{1, 2, 1}$ states.
 Since we do not expect the DRAG pulse to simultaneously suppress leakage into multiple states, the improvement is modest.
 For simplicity, we continue analyzing our gate without DRAG, noting to the reader that further improvements could be made with additional pulse optimization.